-The study was conducted on the south-western slope of Mt.
-Kilimanjaro (3°4'33" S, 37°21'12" E), Tanzania, along an elevation gradient from 1275 to 2850 ma.s.l.
-Six research sites were selected, each representing either a typical forest ecosystem or a representative land-use class of the region (Table 1).
-Lower montane forest (FLM),

-Ocotea forest (FOC) and Podocarpus forest (FPO) are three natural sites located in Kilimanjaro National Park with minor anthropogenic impact.
+The study was conducted on the southwestern slope of Mt.
+Kilimanjaro (3°4'33" S, 37°21'12" E), Tanzania, along an elevation gradient from 1275 to 2850 m a.s.l.
+Our study was part of the German Research Foundation Project: Kilimanjaro ecosystems under global change.
+This interdisciplinary project provided a number of long-term research locations, plots, data and facilities along the southwestern slope of Mt.
+Kilimanjaro.
+Six research sites were selected according to the joint study design.
+Each is representing either a typical tropical montane forest zone or a representative land-use class of the region (Table 1).
+Lower montane forest (FLM), Ocotea forest (FOC) and Podocarpus forest (FPO) are three natural sites located in Kilimanjaro National Park with minor anthropogenic impact.
 Nonetheless, illegal logging for firewood and building material may occur, especially in the lower FLM areas (Lambrechts et al., 2002; Rutten et al., 2015).
-The vegetation of these ecosystems was classified and described in detail by (Hemp, 2006a).
+The vegetation and zonation of these ecosystems was classified and described in detail by Hemp (2006a).
 Summarily, FLM is dominated by Macaranga kilimandscharica, Agauria salicifolia and partly Ocotea usambarensis, while at higher elevation Ocotea usambarensis prevails, accompanied by Cyathea manniana (FOC).
 The forest above 2800 m a.s.l. is dominated by Podocarpus latifolius together with Prunus africana and Hagenia abyssinica (FPO).
-Two Chagga homegar dens (HOMa, HOMb) represent a traditional form of sustainably managed agroforestry with sporadic organic fertilization with manure and household waste (Fernandes et al., 1986).
+Two Chagga homegardens (HOMa, HOMb) represent a traditional form of sustainably managed agroforestry with sporadic organic fertilization with manure and household waste (Fernandes et al., 1986).
 Homegardens are multilayered agroforestry systems with Musa ssp. and Coffea ssp. as dominant crops under remnant forest trees (e.g. Albizia schimperiana, Cordia africana) and cultivated fruit trees (e.g. Persea Americana, Grevillea robusta) (Hemp, 2006b).
 Shaded coffee plantation (COF) represented an intensively managed land-use type with regular application of mineral fertilizers and pesticides.
+A detailed description of land-use history of Mt.
+Kilimanjaro was given by Pabst (2015) and further information on aboveground biomass and vegetation structure is available from Ensslin et al. (2015).

 The climate at Mt.
 Kilimanjaro is characterized by a bimodal rainfall regime with a short rainy season around November and a longer one from March to May (Hemp, 2006a).
-Mean annual precipitation (MAP) varies depending on elevation and exposition between 1336 and about $3000 \text{ mm yr}^{-1}$ (Table 1).
-Mean annual temperature (MAT) ranges from 9.8 to 20.9 °C and monthly means vary around ±3 °C.
+Mean annual precipitation (MAP) varies depending on elevation and exposition between 1336 mm and about 3000 mm per year (Table 1).
+Mean annual temperature (MAT) ranges from 9.8 to 20.9 °C and monthly means vary around ± 3 °C.

 The comparison of ecosystems and litterfall on Mt.
-Kilimanjaro is especially beneficial because the soils have a similar age and developed from similar parent material over the last 0.2 to 2.3 million years (Dawson, 1992).
-These parent materials are formed by volcanic rocks such as basalt, trachyte and olivine basalts.
-Soils are classified as Andosols with folic, histic or umbric topsoil horizons with accordingly high C contents in the upper horizons (Zech et al., 2011), often underlain by C rich paleosol sequences (Zech et al., 2014).
-Water extractable and microbial biomass C increase with elevations and decrease with management intensity (Pabst et al., 2013).
+Kilimanjaro is especially beneficial because the soils have a similar age and developed from similar parent material over the last 0.2 to 2.3 Mio years (Dawson, 1992).
+These parent materials are formed by volcanic rocks such as basalt, trachyte and

+J. Becker et al.: Annual litterfall dynamics and nutrient deposition